 Lionel Stanhope, who I mentioned earlier, created Forest Hill’s very own mutual, after a really successful crowdfunding campaign.
 As with all his work, you’ll find it located under the railway arch.
 What makes this piece special is the addition of a walrus.
 Those in the know will recognise it as the Horniman Museums’ resident mascot.

-Honor Oak Park
+Street art in Honor Oak Park

 Honor Oak Park and Brockley blend seamlessly into one another.
 So it’s no shock that you’ll also find street art in this South East London area.
 This piece by Dan Kitchener may be a little hard to spot, but once you’ve set eyes on it, you’ll be amazed at the detail.
 His unique take on cityscapes is awe-inspiring.
 You’ll find his work in East London’s Brick Lane, as well as pieces in New York and Amsterdam.